 - Individuals who recently went through major surgery

-- People with medical condition that decrease immunity
+- People with a medical condition that decrease immunity

 - Long term kidney dialysis patients